axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

   </ol>

 <h1>About the Radical Framework</h1>
- <p>It may be worth repeating here a few words about the <span class="_paradigm">Radical</span> framework and how it&rsquo;s different from our current world.
+ <p>It may be worth repeating here a few words about the <span class="_paradigm">Radical</span> framework and how it&rsquo;s different from our current Fiat world.
 Probably the most confusing thing about it is that a <span class="_paradigm">Radical</span> world would be very similar to our current world.
 People will be the same with all our jealousies, overreactions, and habits.
 They will be embarrassed by overpromising and want to sweep things under the proverbial rug.</p>
  <p>Our current system is based on separating us: countries, towns, good and bad neighborhoods; political parties and their vastly different realities; need to know, secrecy, protection.
 This leaves us disconnected and drives us to isolation.
 This works for a world where money comes first, ahead of everything else.</p>
  <p>A <span class="_paradigm">Radical</span> world prioritizes what&rsquo;s important to people first, ahead of everything else, including money.
 We&rsquo;ll still be individuals, with our own needs, rights, and idiosyncrasies.
 We are not going to become a number or angels.
 But we will trust each other from collaborating and creating wealth together.</p>